Champii/og/README.md

 go get -u github.com/champii/og cd $GOPATH/src/github.com/champii/og

-# This needs java (see above)
-# As it will generate the grammar,
+# This will regenerate the grammar,
-# Compile the existing sources,
-# Regenerate the go sources from og,
+# Compile the existing sources from the previous Og,
-# Recompile the new go sources to be sure
 # And run the tests.
+# Needs the last official `og` binary version at global scope.
 make

-# Needs the last official `og` binary version at global scope.
+# It cleans the `lib` folder,
-# It recompiles og from the previous global version
+# Then compiles og from the previous global version
-# Handy in case of mistake in the source or for release
+# Then recomiles it from itself
+# And run the tests
 make re

 # Simple exemple